craftapi/htmlcache/README.md

 * Fix cached CSRF-requests
 * CP Widget with amount of cache files and size, plus a button to purge the cache directly
+* Move files inside _cached directory to storage/runtime directory as those permissions should work at all times
+* 1.1: Improve cache busting by checking the impact of an updated entry; do we really need to bust everything?

 ## HTML Cache Changelog